entando/entando-docs/vuepress/docs/v7.1/tutorials/create/pb/publish-project-bundle.md

 The Entando Platform downloads and installs the Docker images for microservices and installs the micro frontends into the Entando Application.
 You can add micro frontend widgets to a page or page template provided by Entando, or to one you create yourself following the [Page Management tutorial](../../compose/page-management.md).

 An application based on the Entando Blueprint expects a user to be authenticated.
 If your project bundle was generated using the Entando Component Generator, your widget can only be added to a page template that includes the UX fragment `keycloak_auth`.

-For `ent bundle deploy` to complete successfully, your Entando CLI needs to be connected to an Entando instance.
-If you followed the Automatic Installation, you may need to run `ent attach-vm [instance name]`.